w3f/Grants-Program/applications/Aisland-DocSig.md

 1) Standard Signatures Management to allow the user to set his own standard signature image.
 2) Signature Marker, to allow the placing of signatures on the document for a visual improvement.
 3) Document Encrytion, to manage the privacy of the documents even when saved on chain.
-4) PDF outout of the signed agreement with veriable QR code.
+4) PDF output of the signed agreement with verifiable QR code.
 5) Storage of the encrypted documents on the blockchain.
 6) Enhanced link sharing, to forward the signing link by different communication channel.
 7) Multiple Counter Parties, to manage the signature of > 2 parties on the same document.